George Martinuzzi: Early years

 Most details of Martinuzzi's life before 1528 are uncertain.
 He was the youngest son of a Croatian lesser nobleman, Grgur Utješenović, and Anna Martinuzzi, who was descended from a Venetian patrician family.
 He was born in Kamičak Castle, near Skradin, on 18 June 1482.
 On the father's side, he is originating from a Hungarian noble family (Fráter from Dobra genus).
-His grandfather was András Mátyok-Kézi.
 He was still a child when his father and his two oldest brothers died and the Ottomans occupied the family estates.
 Duke John Corvinus took care of the orphan in 1490.
 Martinuzzi was sent to Corvin's castle at Hunyad (now Hunedoara in Romania).
 He lived in wretched conditions for years, because young noblemen were intentionally treated like servants for pedagogical purposes.

 Martinuzzi moved to the court of Hedwig of Cieszyn in Szepes Castle (now Spiš Castle in Slovakia) around 1503.
 She was the widow of his father's patron, Count Stephen Zápolya.
 Initially, he served as a page, then he was made a guard of the palace.
 He decided to abandon his military career and entered the Pauline Order at the age of 24.
 He most probably settled in the Budaszentlőrinc Monastery where he learnt to read and write.
 He was sent to continue his studies in the Jasna Góra Monastery in Częstochowa.
 He was made the head of the monastery, according to unproved theories.
 After he returned to Hungary in 1527, he became the prior of the Sajólád Monastery, which had recently received grants from the Zápolyas.

 Martinuzzi's sister, Ana, married Bartol Drašković and had three sons (one of whom was Croatian Ban (viceroy) and cardinal Juraj Drašković).